redzepi-g/g4-2/README.md

 **If you are in doubt wether you imported the data correctly or not, visit** **localhost/g4-2/public/api/destinations , if you get an empty page or an error message then you didnt import the db correctly**

+# DML and SML routes

+**You can access the DML view by visiting localhost/g4-2/public/dynamic-map / and SML by visiting localhost/g4-2/public/static-map**